 Responding to accidents on the bridge is also difficult.
 Since damaged or disabled vehicles cannot be moved to a shoulder, they block the general traffic lanes until they can be removed from the bridge, resulting in lengthy traffic delays and, in some cases, the full closure of the bridge in one or both directions (see Figure 1-5).
-Heavy congestion on the bridge and the lack of emergency access and shoulders also adversely affect emergency calls and response times between Rockland and Westchester Counties.
-Congestion and closures can also compromise the crossing's effectiveness as an important evacuation route.
+High traffic volumes on the bridge and the lack of emergency access and shoulders also adversely affect emergency calls and response times between Rockland and Westchester Counties.